Jennie Finch: 2004 Olympics

-Finch had a 2–0 win–loss record in the 2004 Athens Summer Olympics, striking out 13 batters in eight innings while giving up only one hit, one walk and no runs.
+Finch was a member of the USA softball team at the 2004 Summer Olympics in Athens.
+As a pitcher she posted a 2–0 win–loss record striking out 13 batters in eight innings while giving up only one hit, one walk and no runs.
 Her pitching helped lead the American team to the gold medal.

 2008 Olympics

-The U.S.A. team started its bid for a fourth straight gold medal at the 2008 Olympic games in Beijing with Finch pitching four no-hit innings in an 11–0 victory over Venezuela.
+The USA team started its bid for a fourth straight gold medal at the 2008 Olympic games in Beijing with Finch pitching four no-hit innings in an 11–0 victory over Venezuela.
 Finch then pitched 5 shutout innings in a 7–0 victory over Chinese Taipei and two more shut out innings in a 9–0 victory over China.
 However, the U.S. lost 3–1 to Japan in the final game and came home with a silver medal.
 After the loss, Finch said, "I feel like we let USA softball down.
 Many women have worn this uniform, and accepted nothing but gold."
 Along with baseball, the International Olympic Committee (IOC) decided in 2005 to drop softball from the Olympics, making 2008 possibly the last time the sport is played in the Olympics, before it will be reinstated in 2020.
 A crusader for softball's reinstatement for the 2016 Olympics, Finch said that "[i]t deserves to be an Olympic sport."
 After the final game, Finch said: